Skip to main content

 On every load(), time-based refill is computed and daily counters are reset if the date has changed.
 The updated state is saved back immediately.

-Routines, reminders, and webhooks are each stored as .md files in their own subdirectory.
-Filenames are auto-generated slugs from the message content (max 50 characters).
-The id field in YAML frontmatter is authoritative — filenames are for human readability.
+Routines, reminders, webhooks, and skills are each stored as files in their own subdirectory.
+For routines, reminders, and webhooks, filenames are auto-generated slugs from the message content (max 50 characters) and the id field in YAML frontmatter is authoritative.
+Skills use a different structure: each skill is a directory named after the skill, containing a SKILL.md file.

 DirectoryContentsDescription